 In fact, in 2017, Chase had over 80 million cardholders with an active account, making them one of the world’s biggest credit card companies.

 What enables Chase to appeal to such a large number of consumers is the variety of credit cards they offer.
-Chase has a credit card offering for just about everyone, from student to avid travel to high earners.
+Chase has a credit card offering for just about everyone, from students to avid travelers to high earners.

 Plus, Chase recently revamped some of their credit cards in 2020, so even if you think you are familiar with what Chase has to offer, you might find some new and relevant info in the recap of the best Chase credit cards below.